Khamies/khamies.github.io/_posts/2023-01-12-Coding-Questions-part2.md

 ---
-title: Some Algorithms Questions You Will Need For Applied ML Scientist Roles - Part II
+title: Some Algorithms Questions You Will Need For Applied ML Scientist Roles - Part 2
 tags: [Algorithms]
 style: fill
 color: light